dreamfactorysoftware/platform-wiki/setup-guide/archive/Setting-up-the-StorageLoader.md

 1. [Set up Infobright to work with SnowPlow] [setup-infobright]
 2. Setup Redshift to work with SnowPlow (coming soon)
-3. Setup SkyDB to work with SnowPlow (coming soon)

 **After** you have setup one or more of the above databases, you need to: